Edit

 Note

-2. git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git.
+2. Use the command git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git.

-3. cd into the callautomation-az-openai-voice folder.
+3. Use the command cd to access the callautomation-az-openai-voice folder.

 devtunnel create --allow-anonymous